LoZazaMastro/Playhub/README.md

 ### 🕹️ Gaming Mode

-Decide what your PC does when it turns on: go **straight into Steam Big Picture** like a console, controller in hand and desktop out of sight — or stay on the desktop.
+Decide what your PC does when it turns on: go **straight into Steam Big Picture** like a console, controller in hand and desktop out of sight, or stay on the desktop.
 A background agent makes the handoff seamless; switch back any time.

 <br/>